-Three weeks ago I thought chocolate muffins were just an excuse to call cupcakes muffins so that you could eat them for breakfast and not feel guilty.
-I’ve changed my mind.
-During our trip to London we found chocolate muffins in several bakeries and they were so much more than just unfrosted chocolate cupcakes.
+Three weeks ago I thought chocolate muffins were just an excuse to call cupcakes muffins so that you could eat them for breakfast.
+I've changed my mind.
+During our trip to London we found chocolate muffins in several bakeries, and they were so much more than just un-frosted chocolate cupcakes.

 Good chocolate muffins like the ones I tried in London are different from cupcakes.
 They're heavier, have bigger crowns and are in some cases even richer than cupcakes.
 Furthermore, a good chocolate muffin should not need frosting.

-Update: These days I just use all-purpose.
-Also, the recipe on King Arthur’s site has been updated, but after making these multiple times I’m happy with this older version which uses a little less flour, more milk and a higher temp.
+Update: These days I just use all-purpose flour.
+Also, the recipe on King Arthur's site has been updated, but after making these multiple times I'm happy with this older version which uses a little less flour, more milk and a higher temp.

 King Arthur Chocolate Muffins

 - 1 ¾ cups all-purpose flour 250 grams